0xm4v3rick/Extract-Macro/readme.md

-##Extract-macro
+## Extract-macro

-This PS script will take extract the macro code from the xls file.
+This PS script will extract the macro code from the xls file.

 **Dependencies**
-MS office 2013 or greater
+MS Office 2013 or greater
+Administrator privileges

 **Tested on**
-MS office 2013
+MS Office 2013
+MS Office 2016

 **Usage**
 PS C:\> ./Extract-macro.ps1 C:\Sheet1.xls

 **TODO**